keiranlovett/website/_resume/2017-shadow-factory.md

   - "Slack"
 ---

-Architected the studio’s AR/VR production pipelines and scaled technical operations to support rapid company growth.
-Led cross-functional engineering and creative teams in delivering award-winning immersive experiences for clients including Facebook, Apple, and Michael Kors.
+Architected the studio’s production pipelines and scaled technical operations to support rapid company growth.
+Led cross-functional teams in delivering award-winning immersive experiences for projects for Facebook, Apple, and Michael Kors.